 • First Destination summaries are based on the Knowledge Rate of graduate outcomes six months after graduation according to National Association of Colleges and Employers (NACE) guidelines.

-• Knowledge Rate, defined by NACE, includes direct survey responses and basic employment or graduate school information confirmed through LinkedIn.
+• Knowledge Rate, defined by NACE, includes direct survey responses and basic employment or graduate school information collected through other sources, such as faculty, academic advisors, or LinkedIn.
 Yale’s information below on Starting Salary and Time of Year Offer Received is based only on direct survey responses.

 Helpful Tips for the Interactive Tool:

-• There is no Enter or Submit Button, results will appear automatically
+• There is no Enter or Submit Button; results will appear automatically

 • The default is ‘All Years’ or ‘All Majors.’
 Choose specific years or majors for more granular results.
 Uncheck the selected major(s) to reset your search.